Hexagon/entsoe-api-client/README.md

 ### Examples

-See /examples folder for complete examples
+See [/examples](/examples) folder for complete examples, like getting spot prices for today.

 ## Contributing